International Container Transshipment Terminal, Kochi: Overview

 Strategically, located on the main east–west global shipping lines and offering draft of about 16 m, Cochin is destined to develop as the premier gateway to southern India, as also offering an alternative to Sri Lanka and Singapore for containers being transshipped for the Indian market.

 Location

 The terminal is located in the Vallarpadam island in Kochi.

 Opening

 On 11 February 2011 the terminal was inaugurated by Manmohan Singh, the Prime Minister of India.

-The ceremony was attended by A. K. Antony, G. K. Vasan, K.C.
-Venugopal, R. S. Gavai, V. S. Achuthanandan, K. V. Thomas, Vayalar Ravi, C P Joshi, Mullapaly Ramachandran, and N Ramachandran.